Dance Program Description

 Before the start of the academic year dance season, SCD faculty will recommend placements for dancers in Level 2 and up.
 Adjustments may be made by faculty at the start of classes in September if a dancer has gained or lost skill over the summer.
 Student levels may be adjusted at any time the faculty feels is appropriate.

-Dancers who wish to audition for The Nutcracker or the SCD Youth Dance Ensemble must be enrolled in and have good attendance in at least one ballet class per week.
+Dancers who wish to audition for The Nutcracker or the Solstice Youth Dance Company must be enrolled in and have good attendance in at least one ballet class per week.

 Things to keep in mind: